n3rm4121/Ting/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue on GitHub, or reach out via email.
+If you encounter any issues or have questions, feel free to open an issue on GitHub, or reach out via [Email](mailto:nirmaldhakal2050@gmail.com)